 - d.
 'Catechumen' means a person who wishes to be baptised and has been accepted into the Order of Catechumens through the appropriate liturgical rite.
 'Candidate' means a baptised member of a non-Catholic denomination who is preparing for admission into full communion with the Catholic Church.
 Proof of acceptance into the catechumenate, and evidence for a candidate should be by a letter from the appropriate priest. - e.
 'Orthodox Churches' are those eastern Churches not in full communion with the Catholic Church, who have retained the Catholic tradition regarding the sacraments.
 In this group are included (for the purpose of admissions) members of other Churches which the Apostolic See judges to be in the same position as the aforesaid eastern Churches as far as the sacraments are concerned.
 Membership is normally evidenced by a certificate of baptism or reception from the authorities of that Church. - f.
 'Brother or sister': For admission to this school, a brother or sister is defined as a natural brother or sister (i.e. another child of the same parents, whether living at the same address or not), or a half-brother/ half-sister or a step-brother/ step-sister or an adoptive or foster brother/ sister, living at the same address.
 A child will be given a 'brother or sister' priority if they have a brother or sister at the school at the time of the child's admission. - g.
 Parents/Carers: A parent/carer means all natural parents, any person who is not a parent but has parental responsibility for a child, and any person who has care of a child. - h.
-Parish Boundaries: For the purposes of the admission arrangements for the year 2023-24, the parish boundaries are as shown on the map in this policy.
+Parish Boundaries: For the purposes of the admission arrangements for the year 2025-26, the parish boundaries are as shown on the map in this policy.
 A zoomable map is available at: www.abdiocese.org.uk/education/find-a-school - i.
-Multiple Births: In the event of applications from parents/carers relating to children of multiple births (e.g. twins or triplets etc.), the governing body will admit twins and all siblings from multiple births within the same criterion.
-Where there are children from a multiple birth from the same criterion, the children will be ranked consecutively following the random allocation for the first multiple birth sibling i.e. the ranking of the first multiple birth child will determine the ranking of the second and so on. - j.
+Multiple Births: In the event of applications from parents/carers relating to children of multiple births (e.g. twins or triplets etc.), the governing body will admit twins and all siblings from multiple births where one of the children is the last child ranked within the school's published admission number. - j.
 Home Address: A child's home address is considered to be a residential property that is the child's only/main residence and not an address that is sometimes used due to certain domestic/special arrangements.
 The address must be the pupil's home address that applies at the closing date for applications and which is either owned by the child's parent, parents, or guardian OR leased or rented by the child's parent, parents or guardian under a lease or written rental agreement OR, if it is a relative's address or temporary address, it is the 'main place of residence'.
 If parents live separately but share responsibility for the child, and the child lives at two different addresses during the week, the 'home address' will be regarded as the one at which the child sleeps for the majority of weekday nights.
 If two addresses are provided, the Local Authority will decide which address should be used as the main residence for the purpose of processing the application as they only accept one current address.
 Parents/carers must notify the school about any address changes during the application deadlines to ensure all applications are treated in the same way.